cogitovirus/cogitovirus.com/content/posts/20221230-automation-notes-scraping-browser-logs/index.md

   });
 }
 ```
-**Note:** In our caps we've chosen only the SEVERE logs so we'll get only those.
+> **Note:** In our caps we've chosen only the SEVERE logs so we'll get only those.

 ## Scraping in action

-Now, let's write a simple page along with a test to see how the functionality works.
+Now, let's write a simple page along with a test to see how this functionality works.

 ### Web server